Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 These parallel grooves conceal the fact that the cerebellum is actually a continuous thin layer of tissue (the cerebellar cortex), tightly folded in the style of an accordion.
-Within this thin layer are several types of neurons with a highly regular arrangement, the most important being Purkinje cells and granule cells .
+This thin layer contains several types of neurons with a highly regular arrangement, most importantly Purkinjecells and granule cells .
 This complex neural network gives rise to a massive signal-processing capability, but almost all of its output is directed to a set of small deep cerebellar nuclei lying in the interior of the cerebellum.

-The cerebellum is separated from the overlying cerebrum by a layer of leathery dura mater; all of its connections with other parts of the brain travel through the pons.
-Anatomists classify the cerebellum as part of the metencephalon, which also includes the pons.
-The metencephalon is the upper part of the rhombencephalon or "hindbrain."
+The cerebellum is separated from the overlying cerebrum by a layer of leathery dura mater.
+Anatomists classify the cerebellum as part of the metencephalon, which also includes the pons, and all its connections with other parts of the brain travel through the pons.
+The metencephalon is the upper part of the rhombencephalon, or hindbrain.
 Like the cerebral cortex, the cerebellum is divided into two hemispheres.
 It also contains a narrow midline zone called the vermis.
-A set of large folds is, by convention, used to divide the overall structure into 10 smaller "lobules."
-Due to its large number of tiny granule cells, the cerebellum contains more neurons than the rest of the brain put together, but it only takes up only 10% of total brain volume.
+A set of large folds is, by convention, used to divide the overall structure into 10 smaller lobules.
+Due to its large number of tiny granule cells, the cerebellum contains more neurons than the rest of the brain put together, but comprises only 10% of total brain volume.

 Based on surface appearance, three lobes can be distinguished in the cerebellum: the flocculonodular lobe, anterior lobe (above the primary fissure), and the posterior lobe (below the primary fissure).
 Excluding the flocculonodular lobe, which has distinct connections and functions, the cerebellum can be parsed functionally into a medial sector called the spinocerebellum and a larger lateral sector called the cerebrocerebellum.
 A narrow strip of protruding tissue along the midline is called the vermis (Latin for "worm").

 The smallest region, the flocculonodular lobe, is often called the vestibulocerebellum.
-It is the oldest part in evolutionary terms (archicerebellum) and participates mainly in balance and spatial orientation.
+It is the oldest part of the brain in evolutionary terms (archicerebellum) and participates mainly in balance and spatial orientation.
 Its primary connections are with the vestibular nuclei, although it also receives visual and other sensory input.

-The medial zone of the anterior and posterior lobes constitutes the spinocerebellum, also known as paleocerebellum.
+The medial zone of the anterior and posterior lobes constitutes the spinocerebellum, also known as the paleocerebellum.
 It receives proprioception input from the dorsal columns of the spinal cord (including the spinocerebellar tract) and from the trigeminal nerve, as well as from visual and auditory systems.
-It sends fibers to deep cerebellar nuclei that, in turn, project to both the cerebral cortex and the brain stem, thus providing modulation of descending motor systems.
+It sends fibers to deep cerebellar nuclei that in turn project to both the cerebral cortex and the brain stem, thus providing modulation of descending motor systems.